DannyH10/CS247_Final_Project/README.md

 ## Set up dev environment

 - `conda env create -n CS247_project`: create new environment
-- 'conda activate CS247_project': activate python environment
+- `conda activate CS247_project`: activate python environment

 ## The notebooks in this project were developed and run with the follow packages (and package versions) and all of their dependencies